vinatic/Dotfiles/README.md

 ## 🌐 Browser
 I'm currently using [Zen Browser](https://zen-browser.app/) with some custom tweaks.
 To use my config you need to create a new profile and click on "Select folder".
 The folder will be located at `~/.zen/Zen/`.

-If you just want good [Pywalfox](https://github.com/Frewacom/pywalfox/) support, install the [PywalZen](https://zen-browser.app/themes/d2953516-d239-4ef8-aac5-b238e3dc0360) theme I made!
+If you just want good [Pywalfox](https://github.com/Frewacom/pywalfox/) support, install the [PywalZen](https://zen-browser.app/themes/d2953516-d239-4ef8-aac5-b238e3dc0360) theme Axenide made!

 > [!NOTE]
-> I also modified some shortcuts to make them similar to the ones I use in Hyprland.
+> Axenide also modified some shortcuts to make them similar to the ones Axenide use in Hyprland.

 | Keys                | Action                  |
 |--------------------:|:------------------------|